ruby-amqp/rubymarchhare.info/articles/queues.md

 ## Queue Names and Declaring Queues

-Every AMQP queue has a name that identifies it.
+Every queue has a name that identifies it.
 Queue names often contain several segments separated by a dot ".", in a similar fashion to URI path segments being separated by a slash "/", although almost any string can represent a segment (with some limitations - see below).

 Before a queue can be used, it has to be *declared*.
 Declaring a queue will cause it to be created if it does not already exist.
 The declaration will have no effect if the queue does already exist and its attributes are the *same as those in the declaration*.
 When the existing queue attributes are not the same as those in the declaration a channel-level exception is raised.
 This case is explained later in this guide.

 ### Explicitly Named Queues

 Applications may pick queue names or ask the broker to generate a name for them.

-To declare a queue with a particular name, for example, "images.resize", use the `Bunny::Channel#queue` method:
+To declare a queue with a particular name, for example, "images.resize", use the `HotBunnies::Channel#queue` method:

 ``` ruby
 ch.queue("images.resize", :exclusive => false, :auto_delete => true)